1 Introduction

 -

-Threaten or retaliate against another member of the Board or an employee who has refused to commit a bribery offence or who has raised concerns of such an offence; and
+Threaten or retaliate against another member of Staff or Senior Management who has refused to commit a bribery offence or who has raised concerns of such an offence; and

 -